Camera alerts are notifications you receive on your phone or tablet when your Google Nest camera or doorbell detects important activity.

 When to send

-This option sets your camera to send notifications only after your home has switched to Away mode.
+This option sets your camera to send notifications only after your home has switched to Away.

-When this option is selected, your camera sends notifications whether you’re home or away.
+When this option is selected, your camera sends notifications regardless of whether you’re home or away.

 Familiar face alerts

 With Nest Aware, familiar face detection can teach your Nest camera how to tell the difference between the faces you know and don't know.
 Over time, it can start to recognize people you know and send you more helpful alerts.